innerr/ticat/README.md

 ...
 ```
 From the box we could see it's about to restart cluster,
-the upper box has the current env key-values.
+the upper part has the current env key-values.

-We have the info during running,
+We have the info during running.
 But sometimes it's nice to have a preflight check,
 command `desc` is what we need.
-The desc result of "xx" will be long,
+The desc result of `xx` will be long,
-so let's checkout "bench":
+so let's checkout `bench`:
 ```
 $> ticat bench : desc
 ```